raulromeroruiz/landing-page/README.md

 # Work Flow Landing Page
-This flow create a landing page using nodejs and gulp more simple and fast.
-This process automatize tasks to create files html (from pug), css files (from stylus) and optimize js files.
+This flow create a landing page more simple and fast, using nodejs and gulp.
+This process automatize tasks to generate html files (from pug), css files (from stylus) and optimize js files (from uglify).
-This layout use Bootstrap v4 how grid base.
+The layout use Bootstrap v4 how grid base.

 ## Requirements
 - Node.js